 Congestive heart failure plagued me for 10 years until I had to have a heart transplant in November of 2011.
 During the surgery I suffered a spinal cord injury.
 T9-T12 – incomplete for those of you keeping score.
 My heart is working fine but I’ve lost the use of my legs.
 The bad news is that I had a heart transplant and am now confined to a wheel chair.
 The good news is that I had a heart transplant and am now confined to a wheel chair.

-My business is now up for sale, and I’m enrolled at the University of Memphis this fall.
-In the meantime, I blog.
+I was able to get another degree (film) at the University of Memphis on the student disability ticket.
+Now, I blog.
+I’m also a screenwriter.
 I’m a songwriter and one of those annoying movie quoters.
 My wife Vicki and I live with our dog, Doodle, near Poplar and Highland.

 So laugh at my blog if you will.
 If you do, then I’m doing my job.